Quirinus/MXLU_Documentation/README.md

 TO-DO (those with no names are added by Quirinus):
 - Add: skill tree names to char pages
 - Update: Skillpoint planner
-- Add: Sin set weapon/shield have special graphic.
-Check the ss (ask quirinus or someone for it) and find the image on google/wikis or extract from mpq.
-Then put it in the right folder and apply it to the sets.html page.
 - Change: Prefix/suffix list: Make calculators not reset the filter dropdowns/inputs.
 - Change: Rename some of the areas that have changed names (uberquest pages, challenges, quest reference list and anywhere else that it might appear).
 Change their parent level names too if they're different.
 - Change: Make RW page in two columns; put name/level above properties, put rune description below that, and after that are the properties.
 Or something like that.